 NAFTIN (naftifine hydrochloride) by Enterprise Therapeutics is 12.
 Approved for interdigital tinea pedis caused by the organisms trichophyton rubrum, trichophyton mentagrophytes, epidermophyton floccosum.
 First approved in 1990.

-NAFTIN (naftifine hydrochloride) is a topical antifungal gel belonging to the allylamine class used to treat interdigital tinea pedis (athlete's foot) caused by dermatophytes including Trichophyton rubrum, Trichophyton mentagrophytes, and Epidermophyton floccosum.
-The drug works by inhibiting squalene 2,3-epoxidase, an enzyme critical to fungal sterol biosynthesis, thereby disrupting the fungal cell wall.
-It has been approved since 1990 and is available as a once-daily topical treatment.
+NAFTIN (naftifine hydrochloride) is a topical antifungal gel belonging to the allylamine class, approved in 1990 for treatment of interdigital tinea pedis caused by Trichophyton rubrum, Trichophyton mentagrophytes, and Epidermophyton floccosum.
+It works by inhibiting squalene 2,3-epoxidase, disrupting fungal sterol biosynthesis and causing ergosterol depletion in fungal cell walls.

 12.1 Mechanism of Action NAFTIN Gel is a topical antifungal drug [see ] .
 12.2 Pharmacodynamics The pharmacodynamics of NAFTIN Gel have not been established .
 12.3 Pharmacokinetics In vitro and in vivo bioavailability studies have demonstrated that naftifine penetrates the stratum corneum in…